manyducksco/borf/packages/client/README.md

 Services are a great way to share state and logic between multiple components.
 Usually, parent components can pass state down to children in the form of attributes.
 Sometimes you have components in different heirarchies that don't easily support this, such as when you need to access the same data from different pages.

-Services are singletons, meaning only one copy of the service exists per app, and all `.getService(name)` calls get the same instance of `name`.
+Services are singletons, meaning only one copy of the service exists per app, and all `.service(name)` calls get the same instance of `name`.

 The following example shows a counter with one page to display the number and another to modify it.
 Both routes share data through a `counter` service.